 - Data & specifics.
 Potential employers like hard numbers, specify improvements in revenue with percentages, or overhead cut costs in pounds.
 Statistics can help you stand out from the crowd.

 - Cater to Applicant Tracking Systems (ATS).
 These systems look for industry keywords and buzzwords, so research the words most commonly used in the job’s that you are applying for.
-These SEO friendly words help those ATS search engines pull your CV from the pile.
+These SEO friendly words help those ATS search engines put your CV to the top of the pile.

-Your personal statement should include a brief overview of who you are, your strengths and any work experience and/or education you’ve undergone.
-It should also highlight skills that you have gained that are relevant to the application, such as time management, customer service, teamwork, computer skills etc.
+Your personal statement should be a brief overview of who you are, your strengths and any work experience and/or education you have.
+It should highlight skills that you have gained that are relevant to the application, such as time management, customer service, teamwork, computer skills etc.

 Keep it short and snappy at 100- 150 words.

 “Recent graduate with a degree in English from Bath University.
 Practical work experience writing on topics such as human interest, fashion, news and politics as Editor of Bath University student blog and magazine.
-Looking to start my career in Journalism in a role where I can build on the skilled gained in previous education and work experience.”
+Looking to start my career in Journalism in a role where I can build on the skills gained in my education and work experience.”

-Choose relevant work experience that is pertinent to the sector or field you’re hoping to get into.
+Include relevant work experience that is related to the sector or field you want to work in.
 If you have limited experience, think about transferable skills that you hold.

-When reviewing the work you’ve undertaken, highlight your responsibilities, along with the skills and experience acquired.
-This will help to demonstrate how your experience has helped to develop your skills and mould you into the employee you are today.
+Highlight your responsibilities, along with the skills and experience you have acquired in your previous roles.
+This will demonstrate how your experience has helped to develop your skills and shape you into the employee you are today.